 - Parts 1 and 2 must be completed to fulfil the requirements of the unit.

 The Doctor of Medicine (MD) course is based around six themes of Professional, Leader, Advocate, Clinician, Educator and Scholar.
 This unit provides teaching in all of these themes within the clinical attachments and related teaching in Year 4 of the MD course.
-This includes five-week duration clinical placements in emergency medicine, surgery, internal medicine, rural general practice, anaesthesia, oncology, palliative care and an elective placement where students have choices of clinical placement to suit their interests.
+This includes five-week duration clinical placements in emergency medicine, surgery, internal medicine, rural general practice, anaesthesia, oncology, palliative care and a placement where students are able to select a clinical placement to suit their interests (Selective).
 Students undertake clinical care of patients under the supervision of experienced clinicians in a real clinical environment including ward rounds, operating theatre experience, outpatient clinics, emergency department attachments, community practices and other clinical encounters.
 Students engage in small group learning sessions to discuss evidence-based practice in related clinical disciplines in hospital and community health contexts.
 Students are expected to apply the knowledge, skills and professional attitudes gained in context within these clinical rotations.

 - Typically this unit is assessed in the following ways: (1) in-training assessment during the clinical attachments including assignments, tutor ratings, structured clinical assessments, case presentations, quizzes and other portfolio based items; (2) an end of unit written examination; (3) end of unit OSCE; (4) professional behaviour assessment; (5) portfolio; and (6) procedural skills log.
 Further information is available in the unit outline.